 Walk round the field to the gap between the cricket club buildings.
 Turn right behind the building and continue along this path towards the houses.

-Cross the road and continue on the path behind the houses.[Sp] [If this path is overgrown retrace your steps to the road and turn left into Meadow Park]
+At Meadow Park cross the road and continue on a path behind the houses.[Sp] [If this path is overgrown retrace your steps to the road and turn left into Meadow Park]

 If not going up to the trig point – Cross where the path meets Moorside Road and climb a short flight of steps onto the main Grange Moor road.